kallaway/100-days-of-code/log.md

 **Today's Progress**: Took yesterday's holiday off for Canada Day.
 Today I was able to create work preview cards with a slide down hover effect for project details.

 **Thoughts**: I'm finding a lot of inspiration from this person's portfolio site: [See their portfolio](https://caferati.me/) I'm liking my progress on this project.
-I think I should build most of my own functionality using js/php rather than usign plugins for everything.
+I think I should build most of my own functionality using js/php rather than using plugins for everything.
 It will grow my skills more and it will keep my site lighter weight.

 **Link(s) to work**: [Github Repo](https://github.com/jaredgeddy/math-is-fun) |  [Portfolio Website WIP](https://jarededdy.io/)